-At December 31, 2022, the directors and executive officers of the Company, as a group, beneficially owned, or controlled or directed, directly or indirectly (via corporate holdings or otherwise), 66,606,168 (97.2 per cent) of the issued and outstanding Class B shares of the Company.
+ATCO, Sentgraf and the Margaret E. Southern Spousal Trust (MES Spousal Trust) collectively hold 66,598,854 (100 per cent) of the issued and outstanding Class B shares.
+Other than as set forth in the preceding sentences, the directors and executive officers of the Company, as a group, do not beneficially own, or control or direct, directly or indirectly (via corporate holdings or otherwise), any of the issued and outstanding Class B shares of the Company.